 Animal welfare is one of our central themes and is closely linked to the so-called ‘license to operate’ of pig farms, transport and slaughter companies.
 Vion makes an active contribution to improving animal welfare in all parts of the chain in which Vion is active.
-This starts with compliance with legislation, guaranteeing well-being in the chain and offering premium concepts with improved standards.
+This starts with compliance with legislation, guaranteeing well-being in the supply chain and offering premium concepts with improved standards.
 Especially for farms Vion assists the farmer with data and knowledge to continuously improve animal welfare.

-In the development of national and European welfare legislation, the development of requirements within the national guides to good agricultural practice (farmyard quality system) and Vion’s own welfare procedures, the five freedoms set out in the Brambell report are taken into account.
+In the development of national and European welfare legislation, the development of requirements within the national guides to good agricultural practice practice (Farm Assurance Schemes) and Vion’s own welfare procedures, the five freedoms set out in the Brambell report are taken into account.
 Additionally Vion recognises also that animals have emotions.
 All animals:

 - Are free from hunger and thirst through easy access to fresh water and a diet to maintain complete health and vigor;

-- Are free from discomfort by providing an appropriate environment including shelter and a comfortable door het bieden van een passende omgeving met inbegrip van onderdak en een comfortabele resting place;
+- Are free from discomfort by providing an appropriate environment including shelter and a comfortable resting place;

 - Are free from pain, injury or disease, through prevention or prompt diagnosis and treatment;

-- Are free to express (most) normal behaviour by offering sufficient space, own facilities and farm of the animal’s own species
+- Are free to express normal behaviour by offering sufficient space, additional facilities to express the animal’s behaviour;

 Levels of animal welfare requirements

-Within European meat production, animal welfare requirements can be divided into legal requirements (at European and national level) and market-driven improvements in animal welfare requirements, ranging from moderate to high-end niche concepts.
-The figure on the right shows the different levels of animal welfare requirements in Vion’s production chains.
+Within European meat production, animal welfare requirements can be divided into legal requirements (at European and national level) and private standards that consider animal welfare, ranging from moderate to high-end standards.
+The figure on the right shows the different levels of animal welfare requirements in Vion’s supply chains.

 European and national legislation